 Following up on my new years’ plans, I am now finalizing negotiations with my next employer.
-As my current work contract will expire by the end of April, I spent the last 2 months in trying to secure a new contract.
+As my current work contract will expire by the end of April, I focused the last 2 months on trying to secure a new contract.
 Today, I succeeded.

 At the same time, I have also reached out to some of my colleagues from The Motley Fool in Singapore and Hong Kong.
 While I sure am getting busier, following up on my work with The Motley Fool Germany to analyze markets and stocks from the German, Swiss and Austrian area, I might soon start to also write about the stock market in Thailand.
 Yes, I am a workaholic.

 All these efforts have one main goal in common: FIRE.
 Financial Independence Retire Early.
 This is the real reason why I am putting so much on my plate.

 What makes this new job so exciting is that I am actually planning this to be my last job.
 My new contract will be for 2 years.
 It might get extended later on, and I actually have some further ideas and possible plans to continue of even up to 6 years with possible promotions along the way.

 But it will be (hopefully) the last company and job that I will work for full-time.
 Whether it will be only 2 years as per the initial contract or even grow into 4 years or more.
 This will be my last full-time job and the last company I applied for a job with.

 Working on full-blast for even just 2 more years and keeping up my high saving rate of over 40 %, will enable me to continue building up my passive income from stocks – to a level that my passive income will be able to cover all my regular daily expenses while still keeping on growing.
 I have calculated it 10 times through and the result is the same.
 Unless anything very unexpected happens, this next 2 years will be indeed enough to reach my target.